danog/MadelineProto/docs/TD_docs/constructors/chatMemberStatusCreator.md

 ---
 title: chatMemberStatusCreator
-description: Creator of the chat, can delete any message, kick any user and add editors and moderators in channels
+description: User is creator of the chat which has all administrator priviledges
 ---
 ## Constructor: chatMemberStatusCreator
 [Back to constructors index](index.md)

-Creator of the chat, can delete any message, kick any user and add editors and moderators in channels
+User is creator of the chat which has all administrator priviledges

 ### Attributes: